 Try combining aloe vera with the anti-bacterial and anti-inflammatory found in bitter melon with this Psorxma Itchy Skin Spray.
 Can be used for psoriasis, dermatitis and much more.

 Lastly, this EczeHerbal Colloidal Oatmeal Cream works wonders on itchy and inflamed skin, especially for those with sensitive skin.
 It contains Chinese herbs as well as aloe vera for skin protection and softening, as well as for a cooling effect.

 Although aloe vera can be used for a variety of skin conditions like eczema and psoriasis, beware of where you purchase aloe vera skin products.
 Many of the aloe gels and creams found in the drugstore contain alcohol that can burn your skin when applying to an open eczema wound, so just keep your eyes open and read the ingredients lists.
 None of the products we recommend contain alcohol.

 Be sure to remember that although aloe vera may provide temporary relief to eczema pain or itching, it most likely will not fully heal your eczema.
 Running an elimination diet or visiting a naturopath for an allergy test will help you heal your eczema from the inside out.
-To find out more about healing your eczema from within, check out this fantastic read from Karen Fischer, The Eczema Diet.
+To find out more about healing your eczema from within, check out these fantastic reads from Karen Fischer, The Eczema Diet and The Eczema Detox.